oapostrophe/HeartNet/index.md

 Fig. 2: Image of real EKG printout for comparison
 ![Real EKG for comparison](images/real_ekg1.jpg)

 Our second dataset addresses many of the issues with the first by utilizing the WFDB library's plotting functions, which eliminates both the large vertical spikes and much of the choppiness in the original images.
 Not only does this dataset produce smoother and more realistic looking waveforms, but it also adds a background grid and removes most of the excess whitespace separating images.
 However, dataset 2 did introduce a separate issue in the layout of each lead in the image.
 While real EKG images are typically arranged in a 3 x 4 grid, these images vertically stack all leads in a single column.
 We opted not to horizontally concatenate the leads from each image in this way due to finding that each plot was substantially wider than typically seen in EKG printouts, possibly indicating the 10-second samples in our data represent a longer timespan than is usually captured in a single printout.
 While we considered taking a narrower subset of the image, doing so could possibly result in removing the section of the EKG where the key diagnostic features determining it as an MI are present.
 Without beaty-by-beat annotation of our dataset, we opted to leave the images in a one-column format.
-Again, this dataset was able to be classified with 90%ccuracy by a CNN, indicating that it successfully visualized key diagnostic features and serves as proof of concept for image-based EKG classification.
+Again, this dataset was able to be classified with 90% accuracy by a CNN, indicating that it successfully visualized key diagnostic features and serves as proof of concept for image-based EKG classification.

 Fig. 3: Image from dataset 2
 ![Image from Dataset 2](images/dataset_2.png)